Great Shefford, St Mary's Church

 HERITAGE HIGHLIGHTS: 12th-century round tower and Norman carved font

-When we visited in early February the snowdrops were already out in the churchyard, creating a wonderfully scenic picture, with the slow-moving river beuyond the sloping churchyard, and the trees, still mostly bare of lreaves, looking like slender, gnarled guardians of the approach to the church.
+When we visited in early February the snowdrops were already out in the churchyard, creating a wonderfully scenic picture, with the slow-moving river beyond the sloping churchyard, and the trees, still mostly bare of leaves, looking like slender, gnarled guardians of the approach to the church.

 Flights of fancy aside, once you pass through the gateway you are facing the east gable of the church, which is unremarkable at first glance.
 As you follow the path around to the south doorway, however, the view changes, and you glimpse for the first time the curious round tower, built around 1200 AD.

 At the east end of the nave, beside a lectern of oak and marble, is an early medieval piscina.
-Much of the remaining interior decoration is Victorian, though there are several late 17th century memorial slabs set into the wall of the sanctuary.
-The other interior feature of note is a series of painted inscriptions which riun along the walls at the roof line.
+Much of the remaining interior decoration is Victorian, though there are several late 17th-century memorial slabs set into the wall of the sanctuary.
+The other interior feature of note is a series of painted inscriptions which run along the walls at the roofline.
 These date from 1870.

 On the east wall are a pair of marouflages; paintings on canvas, which at first glance look like memorial brasses set high on the wall.
-These wre created by athaniel Westlake, who also created the stained glass in the east window.
-Both glass and maouflages were commissioned by the rector at the time, Frederick Menzies, in honour of his sister.
+These were created by Nathaniel Westlake, who also created the stained glass in the east window.
+Both glass and marouflages were commissioned by the rector at the time, Frederick Menzies, in honour of his sister.

 Summing up St Mary's

 I loved this delightful country church.
 It is not spectacular or filled with grand furnishings; it is a simple country church, with an intriguing round tower and a very nicely carved Norman font.
 These features are augmented by the wonderful location, at the end of the avenue of trees, and overlooking the peaceful Lambourn valley.
 I would happily recommend a visit.